Chiron8/writedoc/README.md

 The current options are:
 - -d             Define a custom directory to create the new file
 - -t             Define a custom file type for the new file
+- -e             Define what editor to use
-- -c             Use when you want to change the default value(s) for the directory and/or file type make sure to use it alongside -d or -t FILENAME is not required when using this flag
+- -c             Use when you want to change the default value(s) for the directory and/or file type make sure to use it alongside -d, -t or -e FILENAME is not required when using this flag
 - -r             Reset all values back to their defaults FILENAME is not required when using this flag